swiftlang/swift-corelibs-foundation/README.md

 ##### How do I contribute?

 We welcome contributions to Foundation!
-Please see the [Known Issues](Docs/Issues.md) page if you are looking for an area where we need help.
-We are also standing by on the [Mailing Lists](https://swift.org/community/#communication) to answer questions about what is most important to do and what we will accept into the project.
+Please see the [known issues](Docs/Issues.md) page if you are looking for an area where we need help.
+We are also standing by on the [mailing lists](https://swift.org/community/#communication) to answer questions about what is most important to do and what we will accept into the project.